Jimothy37/Arsoppgave/README.md

 3. Write the server IP address into your browser of choice followed by Forum.
 E.g 10.2.1.207/Forum
 4. You should now be connected and be able to use the website.

+### NOTE
+Only the a.php page should be used.
+The rest are filler.